MA in Art & Design Education

 Who is it for?

-This program is ideal for licensed educators, artist-teachers, and museum educators who want to enhance their practice and earn an advanced degree.
-If you’re a self-motivated learner with a strong creative drive and a focus on social justice and advocacy, you will thrive in VCFA’s personalized learning environment.
+Our students are PreK-12 art educators, artist-teachers, and museum educators who want to enhance their teaching practice and earn an advanced degree.
+If you’re a self-motivated learner with a strong creative drive, looking for a program that focuses on diversity, social justice, contemporary curriculum, and arts advocacy, you will thrive in VCFA’s personalized learning environment.

 How will your practice develop?

 VCFA’s MA in Art & Design Education will help you revitalize your teaching practice and advance your career.
-You’ll emerge with an updated and socially relevant curriculum and deepened personal art practice.
+You’ll join a collaborative community of art educators and emerge with an updated and socially relevant curriculum.
 If you too believe that art is activism and an agent for social change, join us in giving children a voice.
+Courses are aligned with the National Core Art Standards.

 Our MA program offers summer residencies on VCFA’s beautiful Montpelier campus, along with ongoing coursework and mentorship throughout the year.